-Countries wishing to join the Bologna Process were asked to send an application for membership to the Minister(s) responsible for higher education in the host country/countries of the next Ministerial Conference and the country chairing the Bologna Process, with a copy to the Bologna Secretariat.
-The application had to be signed by the (national) Minister responsible for higher education, submitted by a given deadline, and be complemented by the required national report, for which candidate countries were provided with a slightly adjusted version of the latest stocktaking template.
+Countries wishing to join the Bologna Process were asked to send an application for membership to the Minister(s) responsible for higher education in the host country/countries of the next Ministerial Conference and the countries chairing the Bologna Process, with a copy to the Bologna Secretariat.
+The application had to be signed by the (national) Minister responsible for higher education, submitted by a given deadline, and be complemented by the required National Report.